5 Daily Habits That Keep Your Muscles Strong

 So how much food equals 30 grams of protein?
 Think of an omelette with feta cheese, for example, or a serving of meat or poultry (roughly the size of a cellphone).

-Next, learn to spot the signs you could be eating too much protein.
+Next, learn to spot the signs you’re not getting enough protein.